HumanSignal/label-studio/docs/source/guide/api.md

 `GET /api/project`

-You can retrieve project settings including total task count using API in JSON format:
+You can retrieve project settings, including the total task count, using the API in JSON format:

 ```json
 curl http://localhost:8080/api/project/